Some posts contain compensated links. Please read this disclaimer for more info.

 It’s no surprise that it’s grown from a once-sleepy fishing village into a thriving city, a bustling summer vacation destination.
-In this post, we’ll explore the area in depth and talk about the many things to do in Saranda, and it’s surroundings.
+This post will explore the area in-depth and talk about the many things to do in Saranda and its surroundings.

 Brief History Of Saranda

 First, though, let’s start with some historical background.
 Knowing the history and origins of a destination always helps you put things into context when you see, do, or visit them.